 It is easy to make tiles sparkling.
 After all, there are a lot of cleaning agents that do the work.
 However, no matter how clean the tiles are, they will look tired and old if the grout is dirty.
-So how can you make the grout look brand new?
+So, how can you make the grout look clean and new naturally?
 Does baking soda clean grout?

 Yes, baking soda cleans grout.
 While you can use many cleaning tools to clean grout, baking soda is the easiest and most effective cleaning tool in your pantry.
 You can use baking soda alone without using other substances.
 But if the grout is too dirty, you might need to add a compound to mix it with baking soda.

-So, don’t panic if the tiles at home are a mess.
+So, don’t panic if the grout on your floor or walls at home is a mess.
 Cleaning them is easier than you think.
 Here are effective ways to clean grout with baking soda.

-Does baking soda clean grout alone?
+Does baking soda alone clean grout?
 Well, the answer is yes.
-Baking soda is also referred to as Sodium Bicarbonate.
-Sodium Bicarbonate has many uses inside our body and outside of it.
+Baking soda, also called sodium bicarbonate, has many uses for cleaning.

 Baking soda helps clean organic compounds like dirt, mold, stains, and grease.
 Also, the mineral properties of baking soda make it a gentle abrasive that helps clean the tiles or grout without scratches.